 Nuggets vs. Suns Injury Report Today - May 1

-Check out the injury report for the Denver Nuggets (53-29), which currently includes only one player listed, as the Nuggets ready for their NBA playoffs second round game 2 with the Phoenix Suns (45-37) at Ball Arena on Monday, May 1 at 10:00 PM ET.
+The injury report for the Denver Nuggets (53-29) heading into their NBA playoffs second round game 2 against the Phoenix Suns (45-37) currently has just one player.
+The playoff matchup tips at 10:00 PM ET on Monday, May 1 from Ball Arena.

 Watch the NBA all season long on Fubo!

-These teams match up for the second straight game after the Nuggets took down the Suns 125-107 on Saturday.
-Jamal Murray led the way with a team-leading 34 points in the win for the Nuggets, while Kevin Durant notched 29 points in the loss for the Suns.
+The Nuggets will seek another victory over the Suns after a 125-107 win on Saturday.
+In the Nuggets' win, Jamal Murray put up 34 points (and added five rebounds and nine assists), while Kevin Durant scored 29 in the losing effort for the Suns.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.